 Fish will typically create a stronger signal or return than what you see with your lure.
-As a rule of thumb, you want to turn your gain or sensitivity down as low as possible – lower sensitivity so that you can barely see your lure.
+As a rule of thumb, you want to turn your gain or sensitivity down as low as possible – in fact, lower the sensitivity so that you can barely see your lure.
 This will provide a cleaner picture.
 The big advantage to using a sonar while ice fishing is you can move until you find or see fish.
-You are not going to catch fish that are not below you.
+You are not going to catch fish that are not below you when ice fishing.

 Once you find fish, you can watch how the fish are responding to your presentation.
-Are the fish bold while rising several feet to approach your lure or jig?
-Are the fish timid and scared by movement?
+Are the fish bold and rising several feet to approach your lure or jig?
+Are the fish timid and scared by movement and staying static or low in the water?
 You can fine-tune your presentation dramatically by altering your jig cadence or experiment with colors and baits to watch how fish react.

 As a rule of thumb, keep your presentation above the fish.
 As fish swim into the cone angle and approach your presentation, slowly raise the presentation to force the fish into climbing the water column.
 If you plan on just fishing for panfish while ice fishing, the classic Vexilar FL-8 is a rugged bullet-proof analog flasher unit that excels as an entry level unit that works great for showing suspended panfish.